Haarish0Salmani/Tat-Analysis/README.md

 # Tat-Analysis
-This Repository holds the code of all the projects I recently did about Tat Analysis different processes.
+This Repository holds the code of all the projects I recently did about Tat Analysis of different processes.